Can Handmade Pottery Go In The Dishwasher?

 How to Identify Pottery That’s Safe for the Dishwasher

 Expert Tip: When in doubt, the top rack of the dishwasher isn’t as aggressive as the bottom.
 Most dishwashers put the heating element on the bottom, which makes the top rack safer.
 Earthenware dishes especially do better on the top rack.
-Understand maybe that some dishwashers will also use more powerful jets than others.
+Understand that some dishwashers will also use more powerful jets than others.

-Pottery that should Avoid the Dishwasher.
+Pottery that should avoid the Dishwasher.

 Is unglazed stoneware dishwasher safe?